Thitu Island: Naval Station Emilio Liwanag

-Naval Station Emilio Liwanag (formerly called as Naval Station Pag-Asa) is the naval base of the Philippine Navy within Kalayaan, Palawan.
+Naval Station Emilio Liwanag (formerly called Naval Station Pag-Asa) is a naval base of the Philippine Navy within Kalayaan, Palawan.
 It was renamed on 7 July 2009, in honor of Emilio S. Liwanag, a retired World War II and Korean War veteran.
 In 2004, the Philippine Navy's BRP Lanao del Norte (LT-504) ran aground during a failed attempt to dock near the island.
-The damaged ship remains at the site of the wreck.
-Additionally, the Philippine Navy has since then built a naval base be built on the island, specifically for the purposes of training the Philippine Navy's elite Special Warfare Group or Navy Seals.
+The damaged ship remains at the site of the accident.
+Additionally, the Philippine Navy has since then built a naval base on the island, specifically for the purposes of training the Philippine Navy's elite Special Warfare Group or Navy Seals.

 Development plans

 The Philippine Navy has since 1999 proposed to create a long causeway leading to a deep-water region.
 This has already been completed as of June 2020, paving the way for Philippine Navy ships and contractors to proceed with the landing of equipment for the improvement of the facilities of the island.

 The island has a white sand coastline, is filled with trees, and is a sanctuary of several species of sea birds.
 Its wide coral base makes for good diving.
 Senator Sonny Angara filed a bill on 27 August 2016, that aims to promote the island as an ecotourism zone.
 If such proposal will be enacted to a law, other islands controlled by the Philippines would also be declared as protected areas under the National Integrated Protected Areas System (NIPAS).

 In 2017, approximately 1.6 billion pesos was allocated to the island's development, for projects including a desalination plant, a port, and runway repairs.
 Newly repaired naval and air ports will enable the delivery of construction materials and essential supplies to improve living conditions, and construction of desalination plant, renewable energy power source, cold storage facility, and fish port.
 A beaching ramp and sheltered port were inaugurated in 2020.
-Runway repairs are set to begin by mid-2021.
+Runway repairs began in mid-2021.

 The Philippine government plans to turn the island into a logistics hub to sustain the country's military forces in the area.

+Chapel

+The Our Lady of Peace and Good Voyage chapel is being constructed on the island.
+Philippine Coast Guard head chaplain Fr.
+Lowie Palines, who received from Antipolo Cathedral Parish Priest-Rector Fr.
+Reynante "Nante" Unidad Tolentino, ACSP President, his requested Marian replica, announced it will permanently be installed by Bishop Oscar Jaime Florencio of the Military Ordinariate of the Philippines thereat.

+Pag-asa Island Airport Development Project

+In July 2024, President Marcos, Jr. announced the development of an airport on Pag-asa Island.
+The procurement of land for the runway extension of the Pag-asa Island Airport Development Project is a government priority, since it vowed to maintain a Philippine presence in contested waters.